Vladislav123-hue/Project1/README.md

 ![Alt text](/assets/images/forms-submission.png)

 ● External links are set to **open in a new tab** to avoid losing the user’s place on the website.

-**Mobile Testing**

-● I tested the site personally on my **Android** device, navigating through the entire site, checking buttons, functions, and other key features.
-● The site was also tested by friends and relatives on various devices, including **iOS** devices.
-● **Google Chrome** ’s **mobile inspection mode** was used to simulate the mobile experience and test all features across pages and functions.
-**Desktop Testing**
-● The site was primarily developed on a **Chromebook** , so most of the testing was done on **Google Chrome**.
-● The site was tested by friends and relatives on a range of **desktop devices**.
-● **Firefox** and **Edge** browsers were also tested, though the site was mainly optimized for Chrome.
-● The site was **not tested on Internet Explorer** , as support for this browser is gradually being phased out.

 ## Bugs